ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_049/Transcripts/Prose/gs049-1_ActInf GuestStream 049.1 ~  Clickbait, consciousness science, and responsible journalism.m4a.sentences.csv_transcript.md

 Here is the first one.
 Okay, this is an example which is actually 13 years old at this point.
 As I think you'll see, maybe it hasn't gotten so much better over the past 13 years.
-But in this example, the title "Sizing of Consciousness by its bits", we have Christoph Koch, who is an expert on consciousness science at Caltech, being quoted as saying, "I love his ideas.
+But in this example, the title "Sizing of Consciousness by its bits", we have Christof Koch, who is an expert on consciousness science at Caltech, being quoted as saying, "I love his ideas.
-It's the only real promising fundamental theory".
+It's the only real promising fundamental theory of consciousness".
-And here [?], deciding to present just this one scientist's opinion as fact without challenging it at all, without presenting any other opinions at all, I'll point out that this opinion was actually not representative of the consensus in the field at that time.
+And here the journalist decided to present just this one scientist's opinion as fact without challenging it at all, without presenting any other opinions at all.
+And I'll point out that this opinion was actually not representative of the consensus in the field at that time.
 It was this one scientist's point of view, and it's not actually representative of the consensus in the field now either.
 And so I want you to take this quote, but I want you to replace consciousness with curing cancer.
 So this opinion presented as fact is akin to writing that one scientist theory about a cure for cancer is the only really promising fundamental theory for curing cancer.
 And without presenting any other possibilities that maybe more work needs to be done or more experiments need to be run.